junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas drags that Celtic magic book closer to him, studying the page.
 He frowns, "I think Rowena made some change.
 There is no mention of ash of hawthorn tree anywhere, the last part of the curse I overheard is also not standard.
 She must have learned from the Book of the Damned."

-Sam breathes out short, "Then only she'd know how to reverse it."
+Sam breathes out short, "Then only she would know how to reverse it."

 Dean reaches for his phone, "I'll give her a call."